A Message from Jack Ludmir, MD

-Over 2,000 gynecologic surgical procedures are performed at Temple University Hospital every year.
-These include general gynecologic procedures, minimally invasive surgery (laparoscopic and robotic-assisted) hysteroscopy, radical abdominal/pelvic procedures for malignancy and pelvic reconstructive surgery.
-The fact that the Lewis Katz School of Medicine at Temple University and its hospitals are components of an academic research university and a large health system makes Temple University Hospital very uniquely positioned to provide intensive, complex, high technology care to complicated obstetrical and gynecological patients.
-Indeed, this is precisely the dominant patient population served by the Temple Department of Obstetrics, Gynecology and Reproductive Sciences.
+Over 1400 gynecologic surgical procedures are performed at Temple University Hospital every year, including general gynecologic procedures, minimally invasive surgery (laparoscopic and robotic assisted), hysteroscopy, radical abdominal/pelvic procedures for malignancy and pelvic reconstructive surgery.
+The Lewis Katz School of Medicine at Temple University and the multiple hospitals including Fox Chase Cancer Center, part of the Temple Health System, make our institution uniquely positioned to provide intensive, high technology to complicated obstetrical and gynecological patients.

 For further information please see our Annual Report (PDF).